rtivadar/aath0.github.io/_posts/2018-04-17-analysis-of-atp-tennis-2006-2015-constructing-useful-data-frames.md

 So far, I have determined a player's overall average percent of rounds won in a tournament.

-To determine a player's average percent of rounds won in a tournament across an entire year is simply a small modification of the above.
+To determine a player's average percent of rounds won in a tournament for an entire year is simply a small modification of the above.

-To group per year, I first need a year variable.
+To determine an average for a entire year, I need to be able to group my data by year, and to group by year, I first need a year variable.
 Using `separate` from the `tidyr` package, I separated the `tourney_date` variable into three new variables: `year`, `month`, and `date`.
 I assigned this modified data frame to `atp_pct_rounds_won_by_tournament_by_year_ymd_separated`.

 Now with `year` as a separate variable, I was able to group by `year` and `name`, and them summarize to find the average percentage of rounds a player won in all tournaments for each year that player is in my data set.

-(INSERT SUMMARY HERE OF TWO DATA FRAMES)

 ```r